2021 - CURRENT

 Having to experience unimaginable challenges, Hayastan held onto hope within the confines of her dilapidate domik, trying to keep up her spirits and support her family.
 She did the best she could with the little she had to keep her children warm, fed and taken care of.
 Unfortunately, despite her efforts, the domik they lived inside of was damp and moldy.
 These unlivable conditions meant the children were often sick in the winter months.

-In summer of 2022, with the help of our donors and resources, Hayastan moved out of her run-down domik and into her own newly renovated apartment.
+With the help of our donors, Hayastan moved out of her run-down domik and into her own newly renovated apartment.
 Her new kitchen is large enough to support her passion for baking.
-She was able to start a small baking business, something that would have been impossible to do in her domik.
+She was able to start a small baking business to create income for the family, something that would have been impossible to do in her domik.
 She is growing in her creativity and has hope for the future.
 Now that her two children are living in a clean and warm apartment, their health has dramatically improved.

 Hayastan’s story serves as a testament to the power of community support and resources, demonstrating how a simple change in living conditions can pave the way for a more promising future.
 Donate today to support ARC’s dream of no longer having to see families live in substandard living conditions.
 100% of your donations go toward directly helping families like Hayastan’s.